devendrakushwah/CoinDesk/README.md

 # CoinDesk

-Android app that displays cryptocurrencies and its related news to the user
+Android app that displays cryptocurrencies and its related news to the user and manages favorites.